Overview

 How can I learn more about articulation agreements?

 One source of articulation information is the Articulation System Stimulating Interinstitutional Student Transfer (ASSIST).
-ASSIST is the official repository of articulation agreements for public higher education institutions in California (CCCs, CSUs, and UCs).
-These agreements have been reviewed and approved by the faculty at these institutions and identify how CCC courses will fulfill admission, transfer, general education, major preparation and graduation requirements at CSUs and UCs.
+ASSIST is the official repository of articulation agreements for all public higher education institutions in California (CCCs, CSUs, and UCs) and some independent or private institutions.
+These agreements have been reviewed and approved by the faculty at these institutions and identify how CCC courses will fulfill admission, transfer, general education, major preparation and graduation requirements at CSUs, UCs, and some independent or private institutions.
 Students planning to transfer should become familiar with articulation agreements found on ASSIST at <https://www.assist.org/> and on other sites.
 Students are strongly encouraged to see a counselor and to visit the Merritt College Transfer Center for more information.